TheLordJuanes/books-e2e-ui-tests/README.md

 # books-e2e-ui-tests

-This is the repository for the Cypress E2E UI tests of the [books website](https://books-ui-juans.azurewebsites.net/).
+This is the repository for the Cypress E2E UI tests in TypeScript of the [books website](https://books-ui-juans.azurewebsites.net/).
+The tested front-end code can be found [here](https://github.com/TheLordJuanes/books-ui).

 ## Instructions for running the tests